-For a centralized topology, there is generally one cluster unless the server limit is reached.
-Note that other system limits might force a new cluster even if the per-server utilization is not at the limit.
+For a centralized topology, there is generally one cluster unless the capacity limit is reached.
+Note that other system limits might force a new cluster even if the per-node utilization is not at the limit.

-Choice of Servers and UCS Platforms
+Choice of OVA Templates and Hardware Platforms

-Unified CM is supported on a variety of Cisco Media Convergence Server (MCS) and Unified Computing System (UCS) platforms.
-For defining the Unified CM Virtual Machine on a UCS platform, Cisco provides Open Virtualization Archive (OVA) templates that can be loaded onto a hypervisor.
+Cisco provides Open Virtualization Archive (OVA) templates that can be loaded onto a hypervisor.
 Different templates specify different capacities.
-For example, the 10000 template defines a virtual machine that has a maximum capacity of 10,000 endpoints.
+For example, the 10,000 Users template defines a virtual machine that has a maximum capacity of 10,000 endpoints.
 There are also templates defined to support a maximum of 1,000, 2,500, and 7,500 endpoints.